renatabiniek/moonlight-quiz/README.md

 ### Project goals

-* to build a functioning quiz using JavaScripts
+* to build a functioning quiz using JavaScript
 * to present a fun online quiz themed around the moon and quotes from (mainly) literature

 ### Target audience for this website is: